 - Offer a permanent archive, accessible for cash or for free;

-- ...or, in general, do anything beyond the basic license?
+- ...or, in general, do anything beyond the basic licence?

 Ask.
 Gently.
-For example, if a mag names a nearly-reasonable price, come back with "and for the Web license... ?"
+For example, if a mag names a nearly-reasonable price, come back with "and for the Web licence... ?"

-The long-standing and time-honoured practice is that when a publication sells your work on to another publication, doing all the work, you get 50% of the price they got.
+The long-standing and time-honoured practice is that when a publication sells your work on to another publication, doing all the work, you get 50 per cent of the price they got.
 If you re-sell it on your own account, you should keep the fee.
 It's courteous to let them know you've done so.

 The ‘Going Rate’

 The "Going Rate" is necessarily an imprecise concept.
 You could define it as the price below which a particular editor feels they've "got away with it".
 Or as the price below which you're under-selling yourself.
 Or as the price which a particular editor regards as standard at the moment - so you have to make an effort to point out the Unique Selling Proposition for your (proposed) work to get above it.
 But get above it you will...